How to watch Venezuela vs Brazil in the 2022 FIFA World Cup qualifiers from India?

 |5am IST

-How to watch Paraguay vs Argentina on TV & live stream in India
+How to watch Venezuela vs Brazil on TV & live stream in India

 In India, the CONMEBOL FIFA World Cup 2022 qualifiers will neither be telecasted on TV nor streamed online in the absence of an official broadcaster.
 Fans in India can tune into Goal's Live Text Commentary to stay up to date with the match.